-: a period of time when something (such as an activity or program) is stopped
+especially: a period when something (such as a program or activity) is suspended or interrupted

 The band is making an album again after a five-year hiatus.

 steam was rising from an hiatus in the ground